We are a volunteer-driven organization dedicated to improving the lives, businesses, and environment of Saint Paul’s Dayton’s Bluff neighborhood

 Jorge loves the down-to-earth, friendly people of Dayton's Bluff, as well as the stunning views of downtown Saint Paul and the easy access to walking trails.

-Inspired by a friend, Becky Masterman, Jorge joined the Dayton's Bluff Community Council as a way to get involved in the community and has been grateful ever since.
+Inspired by a friend, Jorge joined the Dayton's Bluff Community Council as a way to get involved in the community and has been grateful ever since.

 When it comes to dining, Jorge’s favorite spot on the East Side is the cozy and welcoming Swede Hollow Cafe.